Invertible Manifold Learning for Dimension Reduction: Appendix

-\paragraph{Geodesic interpolation.} We further perform the latent interpolation along the geodesic path between sample pairs when $k$ is large to generate reliable intermediate samples.
+\textbf{Geodesic interpolation.} \quad We further perform the latent interpolation along the geodesic path between sample pairs when $k$ is large to generate reliable intermediate samples.
 It might reflect the topological structure of data manifolds when two samples in a sample pair are in different clusters.
-Compared with results of MNIST, KMNIST and FMNIST, as shown in Fig. \ref{figure:A3_inter_jump}, we can conclude: (1) The latent results is more reliable than that in the input space which can generates the synthetic samples between two different clusters.
-(2) Compared with MNIST, KMNIST and FMNIST, the latent results of more complex datasets are more ambiguous and noisy, which indicates that it is more difficult to find a low-dimensional representation of more complex data manifolds with all geometric structure preserved.
+Given a sample pair $(x_{i},x_{j})$ with $k\ge45$ from different clusters, we select the three intermediate sample pairs $(x_{i},x_{i_1})$, $(x_{i_1},x_{i_2})$, $(x_{i_2},x_{j})$ with $k\le20$ along the geodesic path in latent space for piece-wise linear interpolation in both space.
+Compared with results of MNIST, KMNIST, and FMNIST, as shown in Fig. \ref{figure:A3_inter_jump}, we can conclude: (1) The latent results are more reliable than those in the input space which can generate the synthetic samples between two different clusters.
+(2) Compared with MNIST, KMNIST, and FMNIST, the latent results of more complex datasets are more ambiguous and noisy, which indicates that it is more difficult to find a low-dimensional representation of more complex data manifolds with all geometric structures preserved.